 |17.||Sony RX100 III||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the D5 has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D5 (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
+Both the D5 and the RX100 IV have been discontinued, but can regularly be found used on ebay.
+The RX100 IV was replaced by the Sony RX100 IV, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.